nasa/openmct/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Commit messages meet standards?
 * [ ] Has associated issue been labelled unverified? (only applicable if this PR closes the issue)
 * [ ] Has associated issue been labelled bug? (only applicable if this PR is for a bug fix)
-* [ ] List of Acceptance Tests Performed.
-These will be turned into e2e tests.